 Nets may be thrown to snare either a character or their weapon.
 If used against a weapon they are not normally released, the net is used to make the weapon useless.
 A successful hit entangles the creature / weapon.
 Weapon attacks are made at +3, attacks against smaller creatures gain +1 for every 10% height difference from the thrower.

 Touch attacks where the attacker does not need to strike flesh.

-Thrown weapons such as the spear gain 1 additional damage level for each speed category (jog, run, sprint, at faster than sprint you cannot effectively aim or do anything)
+Thrown weapons such as the spear gain 1 additional damage level when dashing, at faster speeds you cannot effectively aim.

 Short/horse bows and long bows are so similar that they count as one skill.

 Previously known as a short bow. tink Turkish, Crimean-Tartar & Mongol bows.